-We will continue to pursue and examine both non-dilutive and dilutive arrangements, with a preference for non-dilutive alternatives, including co-development, licensing, rights or other partnering arrangements, private placements and/or public offerings (equity and/or debt).
+We will continue to pursue and examine both non-dilutive and dilutive arrangements including co-development, licensing, rights or other partnering arrangements, private placements and/or public offerings (equity and/or debt).
 However, there is no assurance that these arrangements will be completed.